 8) Read About Other Successful People

 Analyzing the life of the greatest men in history and nowadays is a great habit.
-In our article 7 Habits of highly successful people, we mention that most of these people faced some pretty significant hurdles along the way.
+Our leadership guide mentions that most of these people faced some pretty significant hurdles along the way.

-Henry Ford failed and went broke five times before successfully developing and manufacturing the first automobile that much middle-class Americans could afford.
+Henry Ford failed and broke five times before successfully developing and manufacturing the first automobile many middle-class Americans could afford.

-Before launching Microsoft, Bill Gates built a computerized system for government agencies to use; however, the product was deemed "unacceptably buggy" and failed miserably.
+Before launching Microsoft, Bill Gates built a computerized system for government agencies; however, the product was deemed “unacceptably buggy” and failed miserably.